 What are the best tests to run?

-Well, in order to answer that question, you need to have a handle on what you're looking for and in order to, after you know what you're looking for, then you need to know what tests are going to tell you what you're looking for.
-Basically in a nutshell, if you're approaching this from a high level view, you need to know what current state your fuel is in.
+Well, in order to answer that question, you need to have a handle on what you're looking for, and in order to, after you know what you're looking for, then you need to know what tests are going to tell you what you're looking for.
+Basically in a nutshell, if you're approaching this from a high-level view, you need to know what current state your fuel is in.
 If it's good right now or if it's not.
-It would also be useful for you to know how long it's likely to stay that way or if there are any possible problems that may be possibly on the horizon for you and so the best fuel test for you are going to be the ones that give you that kind of information.
+It would also be useful for you to know how long it's likely to stay that way or if there are any possible problems that may be possible on the horizon for you and so the best fuel test for you are going to be the ones that give you that kind of information.

 ASTM is the American section of the International Association for Testing Materials, and they have all of these test procedures for measuring certain kinds of things in fuel, among other things, and these procedures have been developed in conjunction with consultation with industry groups.
 The groups that actually know what's going on, on the field level.
-The advantage of ASTM fuel tests are multiple.
+The advantage of ASTM fuel tests is multiple.
 First of all, they're reproducible.
 That means there's a defined test protocol that can be done a specific way by anybody and that means that the results that you get from those tests are comparable across the spectrum.
 That means that somebody in California who runs a test can take his results and compare it to the results on the same test done by somebody in Detroit and somebody in Miami and somebody in Romania and somebody in Nigeria.
-They're all comparable provided they followed the test protocols, and there's plenty of places for them to have these kind of tests run as well.
+They're all comparable provided they followed the test protocols, and there's plenty of places for them to have these kinds of tests run as well.

 Let's dive into the tests themselves, okay.
 We've spent some time setting up the context here.
 Let's talk about the tests.